Monti, Sardinia

-Monti (Mònti; Monte) is a comune and small town of Gallura, northern Sardinia, Italy, in the Province of Gallura North-East Sardinia.
+Monti (Monte, Mònti) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy.
+It has 2,406 inhabitants.

 The town is surrounded by the cork oak forests and vineyards which form the twin bases of its economy.
 The vermentino grape, once known as "arratelau", has been cultivated here since the 14th century.
 In 1996 its Vermentino di Gallura wine was awarded DOCG status.